oSharpey/cyber-obsidian/CW2-notes.md

 # CSIM CW2 notes

+## Hash verification
+- Use FTK imager to verifiy the image

 ## Initial analysis
 - Spiderman photos have been found
 - Email correspondence about 'drops' for red and blue things